Azure/Deploying-Apache-Guacamole-on-Azure/README.md

 # Deploying Apache Guacamole on Azure

 This repo supports an article on Azure Architecture Center for Apache Guacamole.
-Here you will find all steps required to deploy a highly available solution for the Apache Guacamole on Azure.
+Here you will find all steps required to deploy a highly available solution for the Apache Guacamole on Azure using Ubuntu Linux 18.04 LTS.

 ### Declaring variables